userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

     ...
 ```

-See [Qt 5 and KDE Frameworks applications](/t/qt5-and-kde-frameworks-applications/13753) for an example of how to use this extension to build a Qt 5 application.
+See [Qt 5 and KDE Frameworks applications](/t/qt5-and-kde-frameworks-applications/13753) for an example of how to use this extension to build a Qt 5 and KDE Frameworks 5 based application.

 ## Interface connections